tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 # Experimental Renderer using the Vulkan API

-This renderer is more than experimental.
-Expect everything to change all the time.
+This renderer is experimental.
+Expect things to change without warning all the time.
 Send pull requests to influence what changes.

 ## Switch between GL and VK rendering mode